reactjs/rfcs/text/0000-create-shared-state.md

 # Motivation

 `createSharedState` results with a cleaner codebase with easily reusable shared state.
-It solves the following concerns with current Context API:
-- Developer need to think where to place the `Provider` component in the tree structure.
-- There is a possibility for placing it in wrong place which will result in errors or performance issues.
-- Sometimes the DOM structure need to be restructured because of it.
-- Sharing context between two unrelated deeply nested components may require placing `Provider` in the root component which will result in unnecessary rerenders of the whole application.
-- Often many providers are nested which makes the code hard to read.
-- Testing a component which depends on context is harder due to necessary wrapping with required providers.
+Using this function will eliminated not necessary re-renders caused by top-level `Provider` in case of syncing data between nested components on different branches of component tree.

 In React community many projects are already created with very similar idea:
 - https://github.com/pie6k/hooksy